Imprivata and Microsoft Expand Collaboration to Unveil New Digital Identity Solutions on Microsoft Azure

 - The digital identity company for healthcare and beyond fortifies its cloud focus by introducing Imprivata OneSign® and Imprivata Confirm ID® solutions on Microsoft Azure.

-- Deepened collaboration with Microsoft combines security and efficiency with cloud scalability to advance digital transformation for hybrid healthcare organisations.
+- Deepened collaboration with Microsoft combines security and efficiency with cloud scalability to advance digital transformation for hybrid healthcare organizations.

 “This latest collaboration with Imprivata takes us one step further in our continued push to help healthcare advance its digital transformation journey through tight integrations that fit the unique needs of our hybrid healthcare customers,” said Randy Nale, Director, US Healthcare Industry Solutions at Microsoft.
 “We look forward to working with Imprivata as we continue to innovate to provide joint digital identity solutions that are purpose-built for hybrid healthcare.”

+The solutions are available now via Imprivata or, as a managed-service offering, from its partner, Coretek Services, a systems integration, IT consulting, and managed services firm.
+Coretek CTO Brian Barnes said, “Coretek’s strategic partnership with Imprivata and ‘born in the cloud’ service offerings combine the power of Microsoft Azure for agility, security, and scale.”

-Learn more about how Imprivata and Microsoft are working together to remove digital transformation barriers across healthcare organisations, by visiting: https://www.imprivata.co.uk/microsoft-insights.
+Learn more about how Imprivata and Microsoft are working together to remove digital transformation barriers across healthcare organizations, by visiting: https://www.imprivata.com/microsoft-insights.

 About Imprivata